 12 weeks and participants are required to live in Cincinnati.
 The founder and CEO of Hillman Accelerator

 is Candice Matthews Brackeen, who is passionate about bringing together founders who need help growing and scaling their businesses.

 : Finally, Founder Gym is an online-only training program that helps underrepresented tech founders to raise funds

 , Founder Gym has an explicit focus on fundraising and does not take any equity.
-It can be a great option for underrepresented founders who are looking to grow their businesses, build their networks, and access financing opportunities.
+It can be a great educational option for underrepresented founders who are looking to grow their businesses, build their networks, and access financing opportunities.

 Additional Resources for Black Entrepreneurs

 These are just eight accelerators and investment firms that can help Black founders grow their businesses.
 Especially if you are in the early stages of your business, it’s worth your time to do some research and consider working with these successful African American venture capital firms.
 They can significantly help you grow your startup and accomplish your business goals.